Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Meals

-To recover HP naturally during a Rest, characters can consume meals to satiate themselves with food and drink.
+To recover HP during a Rest, characters can consume meals to satiate themselves with food and drink.
 Depending on the quality, a meal will satiate a character for one or more Rests.
 The Game Master will decide whether NPC-cooked meals are available in any given location.